getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 - User can add more spans via the same API Sentry.span.

 ### Cons

 - Extra APIs to call.
-- Keeping a reference of transaction.
+- Keeping a reference of a transaction.
 - Not knowing when to wait for fully drawn.